 Integrated care is central to overcoming the problem of fragmented and uncoordinated services.
-People with a lived experience of exclusion should be considered Experts by Experience (EBE's) and their involvement in planning and delivery of services is a core value of the Faculty, increasingly recognised by NHS England (NHSE), and exemplified by Pathway's EBE involvement handbook.
+People with a lived experience of exclusion should be considered experts by experience and their involvement in planning and delivery of services is a core value of the Faculty, increasingly recognised by NHS England (NHSE), 69,70,71 and exemplified by Pathway's Experts by Experience Involvement Handbook.
 A shared integrated care plan/formulation with individualised goals and strengths will be a key tool.
-Attention to the needs of excluded communities along with understanding of their culture, integration of services at the point of delivery, and care providers working towards shared outcomes, can result in better health outcomes for individuals, their families and communities, and reduced costs.
+Attention to the needs of excluded communities along with understanding of their culture, integration of services at the point of delivery, and care providers working towards shared outcomes can result in better health outcomes for individuals, their families and communities, as well as reduced costs.

-For example, Professor McCormick's paper highlights the potential for developing a new model of healthcare delivery for homeless patients, based on the highly successful service provided in Boston USA.
-This model is of a fully integrated primary and secondary healthcare service including specialist primary care, out-reach services, intermediate care beds and in-reach services to acute beds.
+For example, the Department of Health's Office of the Chief Analyst highlights the potential for developing a new model of healthcare delivery for homeless patients, based on the highly successful service provided in Boston, USA.19 This model is of a fully integrated primary and secondary healthcare service including specialist primary care, outreach services, intermediate care beds and in-reach services to acute beds.

-The latest international evidence is summarised in a Lancet paper called 'What works in Inclusion Health: overview of effective interventions for marginalised and excluded populations'.
-The key findings are: that integrated multi-component care - summarised as individual care coordination supported by a multi-disciplinary team - is the best healthcare response for excluded groups, involvement of experts by experience is vital, and ultimately the solution is eradicating child poverty.
+The latest international evidence is summarised in a Lancet paper titled "What works in Inclusion Health: overview of effective interventions for marginalised and excluded populations".
+The key findings are: that integrated multi-component care - summarised as individual care coordination supported by a multi-disciplinary team - is the best healthcare response for excluded groups; involvement of experts by experience is vital; and ultimately the solution is eradicating child poverty.

 Improving care requires that education in Inclusion Health should be included in all undergraduate clinical courses, and in postgraduate specialist training for all clinicians.
-Promising examples include the Royal College of Physicians online introduction to the social determinants of health, and the Faculty MsC Inclusion Health 'module, with University College London's Institute of Epidemiology and Health Care.
+Promising examples include the Royal College of Physicians' online introduction to the social determinants of health,73 and the Faculty MSc Inclusion Health module, with University College London's Institute of Epidemiology and Health Care.74